 Now that you’re aware of these terms, check out another fascinating process called IP Filtering.
 It helps you understand the entire networking process easily.

-What is the similarity between encapsulation and IP decapsulation in Australia?
+What is the similarity between encapsulation and IP decapsulation in Canada?

-The only similarity between encapsulation and IP decapsulation in Australia is that it facilitates the communication process.
+The only similarity between encapsulation and decapsulation is that it facilitates the communication process.
 According to network models, these processes are related to data being sent and received over the communication network.

-What is the correct order of data encapsulation in Australia?
+What is the correct order of data encapsulation?

 The correct order of data encapsulation is data > segment > packet > frame > bit.